fluid-project/infusion-docs/src/documents/tutorial-creatingAPreferencesEditorUsingThePreferencesFramework/PrefsFramework.md

 }
 });
 ```
-An auxiliary can be generally divided into two types of properties:
+An auxiliary schema can be generally divided into two types of properties:

 1. top-level members, defining globally-used values, and
 2. per-preference members (one per preference), defining the specific requirements for each preference.